 - Split large projects into smaller steps that you can accomplish in one sitting.
 This will alleviate the feeling of being overwhelmed by taking on too much and keep you from procrastinating or throwing in the towel.

 4. Invest in horseshoes.
-Unicorns can't sprint without solid footing.
+You need solid footing to sprint.

 Many companies have decided to enhance their desktop intranets with the addition of mobile solutions to reach an increasingly remote workforce.
 As more companies allow for telecommuting opportunities, desktop intranets clearly aren’t the endcap for corporate and internal communications that they once were.
 In fact, an article published by CMS Wire calls corporate intranets an “endangered species.”
 There are a host of available solutions that provide better platforms for people to engage at work.